adam-mcdaniel/music-generation/README.md

 ## Features

-- Generate `.wav` files from custom music generation algorithms
+- Generate `.wav` and `.mid` files from custom music generation algorithms
 - Easily manipulating scales, chords, melodies, and harmonies
 - Built-in support for common scales and chords, including major, minor, pentatonic, blues, diminished, augmented, and more!
 - Music playback using [`rodio`](https://crates.io/crates/rodio) (with the `playback` feature enabled)